Motolani Alake

-Motolani Olusegun Alake, known professionally as Motolani Alake, is a Nigerian lawyer, music executive, entrepreneur, public speaker, podcast host, and TV host, who has also been a pop culture commentator, and journalist.
+Motolani Olusegun Alake is a Nigerian lawyer, music executive, entrepreneur, public speaker, podcast host, and TV host, who has also been a pop culture commentator, and journalist.
 He was the Editor-In-Chief at Pulse Nigeria from March 2022 to December 2022.
 He currently serves as the chart manager for Nigeria's TurnTable Top Afro-Pop Songs chart.
 Alake was recruited by the African Union to join All Africa Music Awards as one of its juries for West Africa in 2022.

 Early life and career

 Motolani Olusegun Alake was born in Ado-Ekiti, Ekiti State, and raised in Akure, Ondo State, where he had his primary and secondary education.
 He graduated with an LL.B. in law from Ekiti State University before enrolling at the Nigerian Law School in Lagos.
 In 2016, he went for his National Youth Service Corps in Eket, Akwa Ibom.
-Prior to venturing into the multimedia field, Alake practiced law and worked for humanitarian aid and corporate finance organizations.
+Before venturing into the multimedia field, Alake practiced law and worked for humanitarian aid and corporate finance organizations.
 He currently serves as a pop culture journalist and produces written, visual, and audio content.
 Alake rose to stardom as a music critic at Pulse Nigeria, where he became the Editor-In-Chief in March 2022 and resigned in December 2022.

 On 19 August 2022, Alake was recruited by the International Committee AFRIMA, in association with the African Union to join All Africa Music Awards as one of its jury members for West Africa.
 On 29 December 2022, he was one of the hosts of MTV Base Roundtable, a yearly TV program that ranks the hottest Nigeria songs for the year in review.